DPDK/dpdk/doc/guides/sample_app_ug/qos_scheduler.rst

 |                |                         |                                                  |                                  |
 +----------------+-------------------------+--------------------------------------------------+----------------------------------+

-Please refer to the "QoS Scheduler" chapter in the *Intel® DPDK Programmer's Guide* for more information about these parameters.
+Please refer to the "QoS Scheduler" chapter in the *DPDK Programmer's Guide* for more information about these parameters.

 .. |qos_sched_app_arch| image:: img/qos_sched_app_arch.png